01 Apr Dyson Pure Cool TP04 Review

 Frankly, I’ve not evaluated this device’s efficacy using scientific methods.
 But judging from what I’ve seen and the reports I’m getting, I’d say the Dyson Pure Cool TP04 air purifier works.

-Well, my son still sneezes and coughs when spring comes round.
+Well, my son still has to endure his seasonal allergies.
 However, his symptoms no longer subdue him.

 Asthma and Allergy Certified